 UML Collaboration Diagrams

 When creating collaboration diagrams, patterns are used to justify relationships.
-Patterns are best principles for assigning responsibilities to objects and are described further in the section on patterns.
+Patterns are the best principles for assigning responsibilities to objects and are described further in the section on patterns.
 There are two main types of patterns used for assigning responsibilities which are evaluative patterns and driving patterns.

 Each system operation initiates a collaboration diagram.
 Therefore, there is a collaboration diagram for every system operation.
-Edraw is ideal for software designers and software developers who need to draw UML activity diagrams
+Edraw Max is ideal for software designers and software developers who need to draw UML activity diagrams

 UML Collaboration Diagram Symbols

 Edraw Max is an ideal software to draw UML collaboration diagrams.

 An UML collaboration diagram example diagram for purchasing a bus ticket.

 Another example of UML collaboration showing the structure of ATM program.